PostHog/posthog.com/contents/handbook/growth/sales/how-we-work.md

 In addition to the weekly sprint planning meeting on a Monday, we do a weekly sales standups on Wednesday (Europe) and Friday (US).
 A Technical AE is picked at random, and we spend 30min on each going in depth through:

 - What is your path to quota this quarter?
-Talk through your opps closing this quarter.
+Talk through your oops closing this quarter.
 - Which accounts are at risk?
 Look at red health score or sentiment in Vitally.
 - How is cross-adoption going in your existing accounts?
 Check against Vitally goals.